emily-chan2/c-queue/README.md

 ### Demo

-Compile the demo with the makefile.
+Compile the demo with the Makefile.
 Then run it using:

 `./demo`